Last updated on 1 November 2021

 What do Braxton Hicks contractions feel like?

 Braxton Hicks contractions feel like the muscles across your belly are tightening, and this sensation can last for up to 1 minute at a time.
 They can feel uncomfortable but shouldn’t be painful.
 If you put your hands on the abdomen during the contractions, you will be able to feel the uterus stiffening.
+The contractions don't have a regular pattern and tend to taper off gradually and disappear.

 When can you expect to feel them?